 What is a refuge?
 It is defined as a safe state of being, or a shelter from danger and misfortune.
 The word itself is from the Latin refugium, meaning ‘flee back’.
-All of the following are classified as a refuge in one form or another: a tent, a building, a fortified tower, a mountain, an armored vehicle, an umbrella, a safe haven financial investment, a protected harbor, a closed flower blossom, and the loving arms of a caring mother.
+All of the following are classified as a shelter in one form or another: a tent, a building, a fortified tower, a mountain, an armored vehicle, an umbrella, a safe haven financial investment, a protected harbor, a closed flower blossom, and the loving arms of a caring mother.
 Yet not one of these will last forever.
 Some will be destroyed; others will disintegrate, or be subject to extreme winds or flooding, and theft or death may strike the rest.

 Yet there is one kind of protection that is impossible to destroy.
 It is a sanctuary that is greater than anything we can comprehend.
 But don’t look for it as a physical object, a philosophical concept, or a mythical being.
 Its existence is declared best in Psalm 46, verse 1: “God is our refuge and strength, a very present help in trouble.”
-And He is, in fact, our only refuge that really matters.
+And He is, in fact, our only shelter that really matters.

 Over and over throughout the Bible we find comforting promises of refuge: